jmb1993/rockpaperscissors/w01/d02/ASSIGNMENT/w01_d02_hw/w01_d02_homework.md

 Write an **if/else** statement that prompt to ask someone's age and alert a response depending on input. :beer:

 #### 3. Hello operators.
-Take the variables and numbers given to you and replace the blanks with mathematical or boolean operators that makes the statements console.log true. :wave:
+Take the variables and numbers given to you and replace the blanks with a mathematical or boolean operators that makes the statement console.log true. :wave:

 ```javascript
   var a = 4;